ClubObsidian/ObsidianEngineTransform/README.md

 Transform is licensed under the MIT license.

-Javassist is triple but for this project licensed under the Apache 2.0 license.
+Javassist is triple licensed but for this project licensed under the Apache 2.0 license.